Wapsie Valley advances to state final with win over Holy Trinity

 Holy Trinity combined for 37 kills, 35 assists, four aces, 59 digs and two blocks.

-The Warriors now have a 25-15 record and the Crusaders end their season with a 29-11 record.
+The Warriors improve to a 25-15 record and the Crusaders end their season with a 29-11 record.